microsoft/live-share/docs/use/vscode.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# How-to: Use Visual Studio Code with Live Share
+# How-to: Collaborate using Visual Studio Code and Live Share

 Ready to get going with Live Share in VS Code?
 If so, you're in the right spot!
 In this article we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio Code.